jhpyle/docassemble/_docs/functions.md

 `private` is set to `False`, then the file will be accessible on the internet from a URL.

+This function has an optional keyword parameter `question_name`.
+If you set `question_name` to the name of a question (which you can obtain from the `questionName` attribute of question data), the question will be marked as answered.
+It is only necessary to specify a `question_name` when setting variables to get past a [`mandatory`] question.
+You can tell if a question is [`mandatory`] by checking for a `mandatory` attribute in the question data.

 For an [API] version of this function, see the [POST method of `/api/session`].

 ## <a name="go_back_in_session"></a>go_back_in_session()